Why Do Narcissists Need Constant Praise?

 — By Dr. Sandip Roy.

-You probably know someone who seems to need a compliment for everything they do.
-They cook a meal, they close a deal, they crack a joke, and then they wait for the applause.
+You probably know that one person who seems to need high praise for everything they do.
+They help you make a decision, they outsmart the top dog in an argument, or they crack a joke.
+Then they wait for the applause.

 And if it doesn’t come, something shifts in the room.
-If that’s a narcissist, they will feel it as a slight.
-Not a small disappointment, but a genuine threat to their sense of self.
+If that’s a narcissist, they take it as a slight.
+Not just a small disappointment, but almost like an existential crisis to their identity.

 That gap between what they expected and what they received is what psychologists call narcissistic injury.
 And it can produce a reaction that seems wildly out of proportion to a missed compliment.